Acceleration of positive muons by a radio-frequency cavity

-A narrow-band pulsed light source operated at a wavelength of 244~nm, originally developed for the muonium 1S-2S spectroscopy experiment~\cite{Zhang:2021cba}, was introduced to first excite the muonium atoms to the 2S state and then ionize them from that state.
+A narrow band pulsed light source operated at a wavelength of 244~nm, originally developed for the muonium $1S$-$2S$ spectroscopy experiment~\cite{Zhang:2021cba}, was introduced to first excite the muonium atoms to the 2$S$ state and then ionize them.
 The light source was based on an injection-seeded titanium-sapphire laser operated at a wavelength of 976~nm.
 The titanium-sapphire crystals were pumped by an all-solid-state light source operated at a wavelength of 532~nm.
 The energy of the 244~nm pulse was 0.5--1.3~mJ, depending on the alignment and damage of the optics.
-The beam diameter was 1~mm.
+The 1/$e^2$ beam diameter was 1~mm, determined by fitting the laser profile to a Gaussian distribution.
 The pulse duration was 57~ns.
-The pulse traveled horizontally and parallel to the aerogel surface at a 2~mm distance and was reflected by a mirror for Doppler-free 1S-2S transition.
-The spatial distribution of the ultra-slow muon was highly anisotropic as the beam size along the vertical axis was determined by the radius of the laser, while the size along the horizontal axis was determined by the size of the surface muon beam.
+The pulse traveled horizontally and parallel to the aerogel surface at a 2~mm distance and was reflected by a mirror for Doppler-free $1S$-$2S$ transition.
+The spatial distribution of the ultraslow muons was highly anisotropic as the beam size along the vertical axis was determined by the laser spot size, while the beam size along the horizontal axis was determined by that of the surface muon beam.
 The ionization efficiency was defined as the ratio of the ionized muonium atoms to the total emitted muonium atoms, including the muon decay loss after the emission.
+The ionization efficiency was calculated by solving the optical-Bloch equations.
 Based on simulations, the efficiency was $7\times10^{-6}$ -- $6\times10^{-5}$, depending on the pulse energy.

-The ultra-slow muons were accelerated to 5.7~keV and focused at the entrance of the RFQ by an electrostatic lens system, a Soa lens~\cite{soalens}.
-The extraction energy and focal length were determined to match the acceptance of the following acceleration using the \textsc{musrSim}~\cite{SEDLAK201261}, which is based on \textsc{Geant4}.
+The ultraslow muons were accelerated to 5.7~keV and focused at the entrance of the RFQ by an electrostatic lens system, a Soa lens~\cite{soalens}.
+The extraction energy and focal length were determined to match the acceptance of the following acceleration using the \texttt{musrSim}~\cite{SEDLAK201261}, which is based on \texttt{Geant4}.
+From the simulation, $\varepsilon_\mathrm{norm,rms}$ of the 5.7~keV muon beam were 0.2~$\pi$~mm$\cdot$mrad in the horizontal plane and $2\times10^{-3}$~$\pi$~mm$\cdot$mrad in the vertical plane, respectively.
+The energy spread was 0.6~eV in 1$\sigma$ from the simulation.
 Three pairs of Helmholtz coils were introduced to compensate for the ambient magnetic field around the muonium target in three directions.
 Four sets of electrostatic deflectors were used to correct the muon trajectory deflected by the ambient magnetic field.
-20\% of the muons were lost by the muon decay during the transport based on a simulation.
+Based on a simulation, 20\% of the muons were lost by the muon decay during the transport.